 Communication Production Services can create your social media icon at no charge and provide you with the appropriate files.
 Contact us to get started.
-Or, if you are creating your own social media icon, be sure to follow these guidelines.
+Or, if you are creating your own social media icon, be sure to follow these standards.

 For departments without a logo

 - Use the format below if you would like to leverage the MIT logo in your branding strategy on social media.

 - The primary colors for the MIT logo are black and red, but there is flexibility to change the stem of the “I” to another color.
 See the Do/Don’t page for color standards on using the MIT logo.